DAHOMEY (SFF 2024)

 What a travesty that it had been lost but how lucky we are that these directors have brought this to the attention of the public in 2024, at a time when Women’s football is at its most popular.

-Bring on these lost stories so we may learn about our history and hopefully not make the same mistakes again.
 Shame on you male dominated football organisations, may your attitudes be buried along with the dinosaurs.
 You are not welcome here.